Top family office trends shaping 2025 and beyond

 Traditionally, a typical family office investment portfolio consisted of about a 60-40 ratio of stocks and bonds.
 Nothing too unconventional, nothing too risky that would jeopardize the family's wealth.

 This is no longer the case.
-Starting with the past several years, family offices are more than just peppering their portfolios with alternative investments such as private equity, direct deals and real estate – these less-conventional vehicles now account for 45% of total family office portfolios, according to J.P.
+In recent years — and especially heading into 2025 — family offices have moved beyond simply adding a few alternatives investments such as private equity, direct deals and real estate – these less-conventional vehicles now account for 45% of total family office portfolios, according to J.P.
 Morgan Private Bank's 2024 Global Family Office Report.

 Celebrities are getting down to business